agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 date:   2023-11-09 15:21:59 +0200
 categories: django
 ---
 As we [discussed before][discussed-before], Django is a powerful framework.
 We have been using it to quickly develop reliable CRUD web apps that run smoothly and flawlessly.
 However, apart from creating our own apps and templates, we are also guilty of giving the Admin interface to end-users.
 Sometimes, we even combine our custom apps and the Admin app in a single project, and users of this project might have access to both types of apps.
 In these cases, we faced a rather unusual problem of having to provide two different logout pages: one should be custom and the other should be the Admin’s default.
-Finding how to do so took some time, so if you are having the same problem, read on.
+Finding how to do it took some time and experimentation, so if you are having the same problem, read on.

 First of all, let’s illustrate the issue by creating a new Django project.
 (The instructions in the first part of the post, have been taken from Will Vincent’s excellent book [Django for Professionals][django-for-professionals].)